The Speed of a Biased Walk on a Galton-Watson Tree without Leaves is Monotonic with Respect to Progeny Distributions for High Values of Bias: Introduction and Main Results

-exists almost surely and is a non-random constant.
+exists and is a non-random constant.
 A lot of work has been done on the behavior of the speed as a function of $\beta$. \cite{LyonsII} conjectured that $v(\beta,P)$ increases in $\beta$ on $(\frac{1}{E[Z]},\infty)$ when the tree has no leaves i.e. $P\{0\}=0$.
-The conjecture has been open for a long time until proved recently in \cite{BenArous} for large values of $\beta$.
+The conjecture has been open for a long time until proven recently in \cite{BenArous} for large values of $\beta$.

 \begin{theorem*}[\cite{BenArous}] The speed $v(\beta,P)$ of a $\beta$-biased random walk on a Galton-Watson tree without leaves is increasing for $\beta>\beta_{c}$ for some $\beta_{c}>0$ very large when $P\{0\}=0$. \end{theorem*}